willwillems/willwillems/posts/run-code-with-chatgpt.md

 - Display random stats like: “[How many public GH repo’s do I have](https://twitter.com/wll3mx/status/1599413082979127298)”

 ## That’s it?
 Yep!
 That’s it.
 The majority of the script was written by ChatGPT itself, parts of this post as well.
+If you create something cool [@ me on twitter](/twitter).
 Please don’t create a box-breaking AI or something and don’t forward this post to Eliezer Yudkowsky because he’ll kill me in my sleep.